microsoft/botbuilder-utils-js/packages/botbuilder-transcript-cosmosdb/README.md

 - `getTranscriptActivities` - Get activities for a conversation (Aka the transcript).
 - `deleteTranscript` - Delete a specific conversation and all of it's activites.

-This writeup will show you how you can use all these operations using code snippets that you can add to your existing bot.

 ## Prerequisites

 - A [CosmosDB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) account